Contact Bruce

 - Architecture.

 We need to stop high-rise buildings and concrete coldness.
-We
+Not

 need beautiful places for all humans.
 Nature connection is so